raspberrypilearning/ai-images-on-pi/en/step_3.md

 --- task ---

 Next, enter the number of steps.
 This affects the quality of the image.
 More steps generally result in higher quality images, as the model has more opportunities to refine the output.
-It takes around 1 minute per step on a Raspberry Pi 5.
+It takes around 1 minute per step on a Raspberry Pi 5 with 4Gb RAM.

 ```bash
 Enter the number of steps: 5